nus-cs2113-AY1920S2/tp/docs/UserGuide.md

 ### 3.10.
 Calendar View: **`calendar`**

 You can obtain an calendar overview of all tasks you might have in the specified date.
 This feature also takes into consideration repeating events that you might have set.
-This allows for an intuitive way to plan for your free time as you can see your free slots at a glance.
+This allows for an intuitive way to plan your free time as you can see your free slots at a glance.

 Format: `calendar d/[MM/YY]`